Catching and Preparing Mahi Mahi

 - 1 tablespoon vegetable oil

 - Heat vegetable oil in a large skillet over medium-high heat.
 Remove fish from the dish, and reserve marinade.
-Fry fish for 4 to 6 minutes on each side, turning only once, until fish flakes easily with a fork.
+In addition, fry fish for 4 to 6 minutes on each side.
+Equally turning only once, until fish flakes easily with a fork.
 Remove fillets to a serving platter and keep warm.

-- Pour reserved marinade into the skillet, and heat over medium heat until the mixture reduces to a glaze consistently.
+- Also, pour reserved marinade into the skillet, and heat over medium heat until the mixture reduces to a glaze consistently.
 Spoon glaze over fish, and serve immediately with your favorite side.